Graphic chip giant Nvidia’s $40 billion acquisition of the British chip designer Arm is now facing deeper scrutiny by the UK watchdog.

 Nadine Dorries, the Secretary of State for Digital, Culture, Media, and Sport, has issued a Phase 2 probe under Section 45(4) of the Enterprise Act 2002.

-This instructs the Competition and Markets Authority to carry out a Phase 2 investigation on the grounds of both competition and national security.
+This instructs the Competition and Markets Authority to conduct a Phase 2 investigation on the grounds of competition and national security.

 The CMA will have 24 weeks to conduct this investigation before delivering a final report and the deadline may be extended by up to eight weeks.